Blosc/c-blosc/README.rst

 Blosc can also be built, tested and installed using CMake_.
-Although this procedure is a bit more invloved than the one described above, it is the most general because it allows to integrate compressors either from libraries or from internal sources.
+Although this procedure is a bit more invloved than the one described above, it is the most general because it allows to integrate other compressors than BloscLZ either from libraries or from internal sources.
 Hence, serious library developers should use this way.

 The following procedure describes the "out of source" build.